Education and Research Sector

 The TNQ region has an estimated resident population of 278,080 and population growth of 1.1% per annum.
 The attainment of a university degree in Cairns is 54% lower than the national average at 14.3%, while 8.5% of residents have an Advanced Diploma or Diploma and 22.9% have a Vocational certificate, on par with the rest of the State.

-Annual trend employment sits at 4.1% however over the past 12 months, most of this employment has occurred within the 25-44 year age group, leaving youth unemployment (15-24 years) at a much higher estimated 9.3%.
+In April 2020 (early figures for COVID-19), annual trend unemployment sat at 8.1% however most employment occurred within the 25-44 year age group, leaving youth unemployment (15-24 years) at a much higher estimated 13.2%.
 While Cairns has two universities, access to appropriate courses and pathways into University are critical in bridging the high youth unemployment rate and encouraging young people to enter the workforce.

 Nationally over the next 5 years, an additional 85,000 health workers and 28,000 educators will be needed to fill jobs in regional areas.
 To fill this need, the importance of regional universities cannot be overstated with more than 55% of employed regional university graduates remaining in regional areas on completion of their studies.

-In addressing youth unemployment and preparing the region’s workforce for the future, the following four projects have been identified as essential enablers.
+In addressing youth unemployment and preparing the region’s workforce for the future, the following three projects have been identified as essential enablers.

 - CQUniversity seeks $45 million for the second ($10 million) and third ($35 million) stages of its ambitious Asia-Pacific Aviation Hub.
-This funding will secure a second hanger at the Cairns International Airport, new laboratory facilities including specialist space for Aviation Accidents Forensics, new flight simulators including a high-fidelity, world class flight simulator capable of attracting global commercial flight training business, and the roll-out of new aviation courses; Bachelor of Accident Forensics, Bachelor of Airline and Airport Management, Bachelor of Airworthiness, and Aviation Masters and Research Programs.
+This funding will secure a second hangar at the Cairns International Airport, new laboratory facilities including specialist space for Aviation Accidents Forensics, new flight simulators including a high-fidelity, world class flight simulator capable of attracting global commercial flight training business, and the roll-out of new aviation courses.
+It is estimated Stage 2 alone will generate 55-70 construction jobs and 10-15 permanent operational jobs, leading to a long-term economic impact of $30 million across Cairns.

 - To support the training and recruitment of Cairns-based clinicians, JCU requires an additional 50 Commonwealth Supported Places (CSP) and 30 international places recurrent for the JCU Bachelor of Medicine, Bachelor of Surgery (MBBS) program.
 This will allow JCU to offer Years 1-6 of the MBBS in Cairns and Mackay.
 The additional places will be distributed across the regional centres of Cairns (30), Mackay (10) and Townsville (40).